 One of the resources you might end up using soon to help you make sense of all the complicated steps involved in deciding on a college and managing your applications is a mobile app called CollegeConnect.
-The app is designed to help you consolidate all the information about each school, scholarship, and financing option you’re dealing with, and help you sort through it all systematically and effectively.
+The app is designed to help consolidate all the information about the schools, scholarships, and financing options you’re dealing with, allowing you to more systematically and effectively sort through it all and make informed decisions.

 The app is the brainchild of Natasha Lopez, who designed it with the hopes of increasing enrollment in college and helping first-generation and low-income students get through the process with greater success.
 As a first-generation college graduate herself, Lopez holds a master’s degree in education.

 CollegeConnect recently received third place at the Elations for Education Pitch competition, and may be coming to a phone near you soon!